1947 Polish parliamentary election: Conduct

 Opposition candidates and activists were persecuted until election day; only the PPR and its allies were allowed to campaign unhindered.
 The publicized results were falsified, with the official results known to selected government officials long before the actual elections took place and any votes were counted.

 The real results were not known to anyone.
 In areas where the government had sufficient control, some of the ballot boxes were simply destroyed without being counted, or exchanged with boxes filled with prepared votes.
 Where possible, government officials simply filled in the numbers in the relevant documents as per instructions from Soviet and PPR officials without bothering to count the real votes.

-A Time Magazine article covering the elections noted in its lead paragraph: "In a spirit of partisan exuberance tempered with terror, Poland approached its first nationwide popular election, ten days hence.
+A Time article covering the elections noted in its lead paragraph: "In a spirit of partisan exuberance tempered with terror, Poland approached its first nationwide popular election, ten days hence.
 By last week most of the combined opposition (Socialist and Polish Peasant Party) candidates had been jailed, and their supporters more or less completely cowed by the secret police, by striking their names from voting lists and by arrest.
-The Communist-dominated Government ventured to predict an "overwhelming" victory."
+The Communist-dominated Government ventured to predict an 'overwhelming' victory."
 Historian Piotr Wrobel wrote that this election saw "the highest level of repression and terror" that was ever seen during the four decades of Communist rule in Poland.

 Results

 In his post-election report to Stalin, Pałkin estimated that the real results (i.e. votes cast) gave the Democratic Bloc about 50% of the vote.
-The opposition contended that it had the support of 63 percent of the voting population and would have received about 80% of the votes had the elections been free and fair.
+The opposition contended that it had the support of 63 percent of the voting population, and would have received about 80% of the votes, had the elections been free and fair.
 The only official electoral document known to exist showed the PSL taking 54 percent of the vote in Kielce Voivodeship to the Democratic Bloc's 44 percent.